-Upcoming California Air Resources Board (ARB) meetings will be held virtually October 14 and October 28-29, 2021.
-At the October 14 meeting, ARB will consider the Community Emissions Reduction Program for the Portside Environmental Justice

-Neighborhoods, developed under the AB 617 Community Air Protection Program.
-The full agenda for the October 28-29 meeting will be available here-10 days prior to the meeting.
+Upcoming ARB meetings will be held virtually October 14 and October 28-29, 2021.
+At the October 14 meeting, ARB will consider the Community Emissions Reduction Program for the Portside Environmental Justice Neighborhoods, developed under the AB 617 Community Air Protection Program.
+Comments on the Community Emissions Reduction Program can be submitted on or before October 4, 2021 here.
+The full agenda for the October 28-29 meeting will be available here 10 days prior to the meeting.

 On October 28, 2021, ARB will hold a public meeting to consider approval of the 2020 Mobile Source Strategy.
 SB 44 (Skinner, 2019) requires ARB to update its 2016 Mobile Source Strategy by 2021 and every five years thereafter.
-The Mobile Source Strategy identifies opportunities for mobile source emissions reductions to support state emission reduction goals and to reduce exposure in low-income and disadvantaged communities.
+The Mobile Source Strategy identifies opportunities for mobile source emissions reductions to support state emission reduction goals and to reduce exposure in low-income and disadvantages communities.
 Comments on the Mobile Source Strategy can be submitted here on or before October 18, 2021.